Connecticut College Collection Development Policy

 I. Introduction and Purpose

 The library collections at Connecticut College support, and provide a vital basis for, the College’s teaching and research activities.
 The purpose of the Collection Development Policy is to establish principles and direction for the development and management of the College’s library resources.
 It is intended to guide librarians and library staff in their work to build and maintain collections, and to serve as a key communication tool for library staff members to work with students, faculty, staff, administrators and other user groups.
-This policy covers Charles E. Shain Library; separate policies are maintained for Greer Music Library and for the Linda Lear Center for Special Collections & Archives.
+This policy covers Charles E. Shain Library and Greer Music Library, whose operations are largely combined; a separate policy is maintained for the Linda Lear Center for Special Collections & Archives.

 All policies in this document are created to reflect and support the academic goals of Connecticut College, the information needs of the College’s users, and the College Mission.